Lefschetz decompositions of Kudla-Millson theta functions: Orthogonal Shimura varieties and their cohomology

-The Lefschetz operator~$\lefschetz$ on~$H^r(X)$ is injective for all~$r<\dim(X)-2$, although~$X$ is only quasi-projective.
+is injective for all $r<\dim(X)-2$, although~$X$ is only quasi-projective.
 This can be deduced in terms of the analogue of the Hard Lefschetz Theorem~\cite[Corollary~$9.2.3$]{maxim} for the intersection cohomology~$IH^r(\BBcomp{X})$.
 In fact, the Kähler class~$\omega$ of~$X$ is identified with the Chern class of an ample line bundle on~$\BBcomp{X}$; see~\cite[Sections~$2.4$ and~$2.5$]{noetherlefconj}.
 Moreover, the Lefschetz decomposition is compatible with the Hodge structure; see e.g.~\cite[Remark~$2.3$]{noetherlefconj}.